Skip to main content

 Upon successfully completing this course, students will be able to:

-- Recognize the disparate impact of policy interventions across countries, sectors and settings of differing resource levels.
+4. Assess how policy tools and measures can help hold key actors accountable and recognize disparate impact of policy interventions across countries, sectors and settings of differing resource levels

 Methods of Assessment